By Charles Miller

 Consumers want to learn about the actions you are taking to safeguard their health as well as what services you’re offering.
 We’ve seen up to 12% engagement rates with these COVID-19 Advertising assets.
 COVID-19 website pages have been viewed 156,000 times, and this metric is growing by the day.

 Your Digital Retailing Opportunity

 How many times have your customers asked when the automotive industry will allow 100% online virtual car sales?
-With stay-at-home orders in place, now would be an ideal time to offer a solution like digital retailing to the market.
+With stay-at-home orders in place, now would be an ideal time to offer a solution like digital retailing to the market to generate more automobile leads.
 Given the fact that many consumers can’t engage directly with sales staff at your dealership, they are starting to explore Digital Retailing tools.
 Dealer.com has seen Digital Retail engagement rates grow by 25% since the beginning of March.
 Despite a general decline in overall website leads, by the end of March we were seeing Digital Retailing Deal and Credit Applications up 13% compared to the end of February and setting all-time highs for the Dealer.com platform.

 As you plan your advertising strategy and how to communicate COVID-19 services your dealership is offering, now is the time to inform shoppers of the ability to Finance, Trade-In and Fully purchase a vehicle online.
 Educate shoppers on how to use these tools while social distancing brings them into focus.
 Dealers who are effective at educating both their staff and their consumers will see this time as one that accelerates them toward a future where the purchasing, trade and finance processes are handled more efficiently online.

 While the nation’s experts are working to understand how long COVID-19 will stay in the headlines, we will continue to evaluate its affects and provide recommendations as more data becomes available.